Daudre-Vignier-Charles/Daudre-Vignier-Charles/README.md

 GPLExpert is an ISO27001 compliant company

-GPLExpert has the HDS state accreditation (Hébergeur de Données de Santé - Medical Data Hosting in english)
+GPLExpert has the HDS state accreditation (Hébergeur de Données de Santé - Medical Data Hosting)

 Customers of GPLExpert are mainly healthcare companies but also industry and public services